Cost Basis Basics—Here's What You Need to Know

 For stocks or bonds, the cost basis is generally the price you paid to purchase the securities, including purchases made by reinvestment of dividends or capital gains distributions, plus other costs such as the commission or other fees you may have paid to complete the transaction.
 You usually get this information on the confirmation statement that the broker sends you after you have purchased a security.

 You—the taxpayer—are responsible for reporting your cost basis information accurately to the IRS.
-You do this in most cases by filling out Form 8949, which replaced the Form 1040 Schedule D-1 in taxable year 2011 for most cost-basis reporting.
+You do this in most cases by filling out Form 8949.
+(For tax history junkies, this form replaced the Form 1040 Schedule D-1 in taxable year 2011 for most cost-basis reporting.)

 You're not totally on your own when it comes to computing cost basis.
 In 2008, Congress passed a law that requires brokerage firms, mutual funds and others to give you a hand.